Autobiography of A Yogi

 “I saw a yogi remain in the air, several feet above

 the ground, last night at a group meeting.”
+My friend,

 Upendra Mohun Chowdhury, spoke impressively.